AdobeDocs/mix-modeler.en/help/models/insights.md

 * Marketing performance summary.

 * Marginal response curves.
 Both the curve and corresponding values are calculated based on the selected data range.
-Additionally, this widget shows the point of marginal break evens and the point of diminishing returns.
+Additionally, this widget shows the point of marginal break even and the point of diminishing returns.
   <br/>Select a channel from the **[!UICONTROL Channel]** dropdown list to update the widget for a specific channel.

 ![Model - Model insights](/help/assets//model-insights-insights.png)